 Pubs & Restaurants

-There are many options for eating out or going for a beer in Coleford, there are also a few takeaway places including a fish & chip shop, Chinese takeaway as well as a pizza delivery company.
-Some of the pubs and restaurants are pet-friendly, ideal for tourists with a dog in tow.
+There are many options for eating out or going for a beer in Coleford.
+There are also a few takeaway places including a fish & chip shop, Chinese takeaway and a pizza delivery company.
+Some pubs and restaurants in Coleford are pet-friendly, thus ideal for tourists with a dog in tow.

 A pub in the centre of Coleford that serves a great and diverse selection of local ciders and other drinks.
 They describe themselves as a Micro Pub that sells Real Ales, local ciders & great wine. https://www.facebook.com/Thedoghousemicropubcoleford/